drbrain/indigo-powerview/README.md

 the remote to the desired position, then use the Current Position button to fill in the values when you create the Action.

+### Stop Shade

+Stops the shade if it is moving.
+To set the shade to a new position, start to open or close the shade, then stop it as it reaches the desired point.
+You can then easily create a new Action to move the shade to that position.
+Just use the Set Shade Position Action and click the "Current Position" button.

 ## Shade Capabilities

 The shade capability describes the Hunter Douglas Shade's capabilities.
 In